jefflau/apollo-client-mock/README.md

 - `inMemoryCacheOptions` is a completely optional object.
 It is passed to InMemoryCache inside of setupClient.
 Normally, you will not need to pass this option at all.
 For a full list of available options see https://www.apollographql.com/docs/react/advanced/caching.html#configuration.

 Here is an example of passing a fragmentMatcher to the mocked ApolloClient.
-You will see the differences and similarities between setting it up for your mocked ApolloClient and the actuall ApolloClinet for your application. https://www.apollographql.com/docs/react/advanced/fragments.html#fragment-matcher
+You will see the differences and similarities between setting it up for your mocked ApolloClient and the actual ApolloClient for your application. https://www.apollographql.com/docs/react/advanced/fragments.html#fragment-matcher

 ```js
 import setupClient from 'apollo-mock-client'